scholarslab/CodeLab/Week01/README.md

-# Week 1
+# Week 1: Introduction to CodeLab

 ## Outline

 ![Rocky!](assets/rocky.jpg)

-1. Introduction to CodeLab
+1. Introduction
+2. A note about local environment setup
-2. What is Code?
+3. What is Code?
-3. Exercises in Code thinking
+4. Exercises in Code thinking
-4. Why is Code?
+5. Why is Code?
    1. Code as utility
    2. Code as scholarship
    3. Code as labor